rabbanilham/La-Cripta/README.md

 1. Show live price update from a cryptocurrency.
 User can swipe a cell from right to show the live update page.
 Data retrieved from [CryptoCompare WebSocket API](https://min-api.cryptocompare.com/documentation/websockets)
 2. Change the price change duration.
 User can choose either by day, hour, and the last 24 hours.
-3. Sort news by the latest, oldest, or just in a random order.
+3. Sort news by the latest, oldest, or in a random order.
+4. Read the news detail by tapping the news cell.
-4. Share news to friends or colleagues.
+5. Share news to friends or colleagues just by tapping the share button.

 ### Solution explanation